Security Scene: November Edition

 Let’s begin things with a recap of last month’s survey.
 I got SEVEN responses!
 Yay!
 Unfortunately, there was no clear consensus about whether “internet” should be capitalized, and a plurality agreed with me that it’s capitalized in some contexts but not in others.
 Only one person felt really strongly about their choice.
 Several of you had security audits at least once a year, and several had them less frequently.
 A recurring theme in answers was the different scopes and regulations of the individual audit.
 There were mixed results on whether you’ve scanned your networks for PDUs and other IOT devices for the Ripple20 vulnerability — some of you are, some of you aren’t.

 Bruce Carter had shared a story with NetGurus about cybersecurity professionals’ concerns regarding firewalls.
 Most of the complaints were about flexibility, be it in securing new apps or in access control.
 Disappointment at firewalls’ ability to work within a zero-trust environment was mentioned several times, but I’m not certain how common zero-trust environments are in higher education.
-I’ve added a question on this month’s survey about it.
+I’ve added a question to this month’s survey about it.

 On that note, I also really enjoyed an article from Forbes.
 This article works with a matrix structure to classify data access as in or out, depending on where your resources and users happen to be located and suggests ways to secure each matrix category.
 Their recommendations are brief, but I thought the article also includes a lot of fun things I wasn’t aware of, like Remote Browser Isolation!
 I have a question on the survey regarding the acronyms in this article — have you heard of all of them?